ifpen/chalk-it/documentation/docs/chalkitapi.md

 chalkit.dashboard.enableWidget(widgetName)
 ```

-Enables the access of the widget (interactive).
+Enables the interaction with a widget.

 ## Python